 Wintress enjoys working with her patients and their family to make sure the patient is getting the best care and guidance with the latest technology.
 In her spare time, she enjoys spending time with her family and friends and loves to travel.

-Arianna Guerra is a licensed Speech Language Pathology assistant.
+Arianna Guerra is a licensed Speech Language Pathology Assistant.
+Arianna has worked for Babel Therapy since May of 2017.
 She obtained her Bachelors of Science degree in Communication Sciences and Disorders from Texas A&M International University in Laredo, Texas.
 While studying at TAMIU, she was a member of the National Student Speech Language Hearing Association which allowed her to volunteer in local Special Olympic Events and attend ASHA conferences.

 Arianna has worked in the past two years with a pediatric clinic where she was able to provide speech services to those in need.
 Arianna is one of our bilingual therapist.
 She can fluently write, read, and speak in Spanish.
 Arianna is originally from a small town next to the Mexican border, where she grew up with both languages.